- Home

 This educational program is designed to equip creative professionals and small design-based businesses with the tools they need to thrive.

-Starting in 2025, DESIGNxRI is excited to offer an expanded and more accessible Design Catalyst Program, welcoming a broader range of participants from Rhode Island’s vibrant and emerging design community.
+DESIGNxRI is excited to offer an expanded and more accessible Design Catalyst Program, welcoming a broader range of participants from Rhode Island’s vibrant and emerging design community.

-2025 to 2026 Program Highlights:
+2026 Program Highlights:

 - Open to all Rhode Island based design professionals with no income restrictions to apply